The History of Stamp Art

 Stamp Art: Rothko ‘Mood’ project

 The Stamp Art Rothko ‘Mood’ project focus’s on the colours of Mark Rothko’s artworks and their effect on ‘Mood’, using specially chosen and important postal stamps from around the world, which have been chosen to cause the effect of ‘Mood’ for the collector to reflect on, using the unique designs and printed colours of quality postal stamps replicating the Mark Rothko style for this unusual project.
-This showcase, presents an infomative and educational review in Artwork Layouts with a number of limited edition Artwork prints including the ‘Aden 1966 World Cup Football’ with Overprints, which are available for sale in the Stamp Art Gallery Shop.
+This showcase, presents an informative and educational review in Artwork Layouts with a number of limited edition Artwork prints including the ‘Aden 1966 World Cup Football’ with Overprints, which are available for sale in the Stamp Art Gallery Shop.
 Mark Rothko believed his work was successful when viewers were moved to tears or experienced a profound emotional reaction.
 Mark Rothko born Markus Yakovlevich Rothkowitz (Russian: Ма́ркус Я́ковлевич Ротко́вич, Latvian: Markuss Rotkovičs; name not, Anglicized until 1940), (September 25, 1903 – February 25, 1970), was an American abstract painter of Latvian Jewish descent.
 He is best known for his colour field paintings that depicted irregular and painterly rectangular regions of colour, which he produced from 1949 to 1970.

 Continue Reading